palaciod/job-scout/README.md

 ## 🎯 Use Cases

+- **Professional Job Management**: Modern web interface for organizing job searches
 - **Job Market Research**: Analyze trends in job requirements and compensation
 - **Opportunity Discovery**: Find jobs you might have missed in manual searches
 - **Fit Assessment**: Get AI-powered evaluation of job compatibility
 - **Time Saving**: Process hundreds of jobs in the time it takes to manually review dozens
+- **Portfolio Tracking**: Maintain organized records of job applications and responses

 ## ⚠️ Important Notes

 - **Work in Progress**: This project is actively under development
-- **UI Under Construction**: A user interface is currently being built for easier interaction
+- **Frontend Available**: A modern React web interface is now available for job management
 - **Resolution Dependency**: Screenshot-based UI element detection is not resolution agnostic - the system may need adjustments for different screen resolutions and display scaling
 - **LinkedIn ToS**: Be aware of LinkedIn's terms of service regarding automation
 - **Rate Limiting**: The bot includes delays to avoid overwhelming LinkedIn's servers